atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ```

-NOTE: Based on the efficiency considerations, the char pointer of `z_string_data` might not be null-terminated in zenoh-c.
-To read the string data, we need to pair it with the length `z_string_len`,
+NOTE: Based on efficiency considerations, the char pointer of `z_string_data` might not be null-terminated in zenoh-c.
+To read the string data, we need to pair it with the length `z_string_len`.

 ```c
 z_view_str_t keystr;